Pension Bible

 Benefits built up outside the remedy period — before it started and after it ended — are not affected.
 Post-April 2022 service for all affected schemes is in the 2015/reformed scheme with no choice.

-Who is in scope: You are affected by the McCloud remedy if you were an active member of a public sector pension scheme on or before 31 March 2012 AND continued in active service on or after the start of the relevant remedy period (1 April 2015 for most schemes, 1 April 2014 for LGPS).
+Who is in scope: You are generally affected by the McCloud remedy if you were an active member of a public sector pension scheme on or before 31 March 2012 and had eligible pensionable service during the relevant remedy period, subject to scheme-specific continuity and break-in-service rules.

 If you joined after those dates, the remedy does not apply to you.